hsf-training/hsf-training-ml-gpu-webpage/_episodes/02-whichgpu.md

 ---
-title: "Is a GPU available"
+title: "Is a GPU available?"
 teaching: 20
 exercises: 0
 questions: